valderman/selda/website/pages/tutorial/ch1-example-explained.md

 a `SeldaError` if the table already exists.

 Once we've created our table, we use `insert_` to insert three rows into our newly created table.
-Each row is represented by a plani Haskell value of the table's type.
+Each row is represented by a plain Haskell value of the table's type.

 ```language-haskell